Conductive materials

 StepWhat to doEvidence to keep

-Material pairIdentify tab, busbar, plating, coating, and stack thickness.Nickel-plated copper to aluminum behaves differently from bare copper to copper.
+Material pairIdentify tab, busbar, plating, coating, and stack thickness.Record dissimilar and plated interfaces separately from like-material joints.

 Surface and clampClean the interface, lock contact pressure, and prevent sheet lift.Record clamp force, overlap area, and part flatness for each sample.